Washington Marijuana Possession Laws

 How Many Marijuana Plants Can You Have in Washington?

-Zero or up to 15 plants, depending on the individual’s status.
-In Washington, growing marijuana in homes for recreational use is illegal.
+Up to 15 plants for certain medical marijuana patients.
+In Washington, growing marijuana for personal recreational use is illegal.
 It is a felony offense to cultivate any amount of weed at home and is punishable with up to five years of incarceration and a $10,000 fine.

 However, medical marijuana patients and their designated providers are allowed to cultivate marijuana.
 A medical marijuana patient or designated provider registered on the voluntary Washington Medical Marijuana Database and with a valid registry identification card can grow up to six marijuana plants for the qualifying patient’s medical use.